davidesbreviglieri/py_sync_nios4/README.md

 `sudo apt-get install sqlite3`

-Or installa python library for Linux and Windows:
+Or install python library for Linux and Windows:

 `pip install db-sqlite3`